From the Wildebeest Migration to Year-round Game Viewing

-Translated from the Maa language as, ‘The Land that Moves on Forever’, the Serengeti’s vast rolling grasslands and golden savannah give travellers a soul-stirring sense of space and support millions of wildebeest, as well as sizable populations of zebra, buffalo, elephant and giraffe and myriad gazelle and antelope species.
-And where there are plains game aplenty, predators – like lions, leopards, cheetahs, hyena and wild dogs - are sure to follow.
-The Serengeti is definitely a photographer’s paradise!
+Translated from the Maa language as ‘the land that moves on forever’, the Serengeti’s vast rolling grasslands and golden savannah give travellers a soul-stirring sense of space.
+Although it is most famous for supporting millions of wildebeest, there are also sizable populations of zebra, buffalo, elephant and giraffe, and myriad gazelle and antelope species.
+And where there are plains game aplenty, predators like lion, leopard, cheetah, hyena and wild dog are sure to follow.

 - Mobile camps move regularly to stay as close to the herds as possible.

-- Accommodation options with easy access to traditional river crossing points.
+- Some accommodations offer easy access to river crossing points.

-- Calving results in plenty of bittersweet predator action.
+- Calving season (February to March) delivers plenty of bittersweet predator action.

 Such is the density of wildlife in the Serengeti that it provides a spectacular safari experience no matter what time of year you visit.
 Although some of the wildebeest, zebra and antelope migrate to fresh grazing, not all do and none of the predators move with the herds either.
-The open plains, wide grasslands and temperate climate mean that the vegetation is never too dense or thick to see the animals, and the weather is very seldom too inclement to venture out (short-lived thunderstorms generally occur in the late afternoon and the animals don’t move away when it’s raining).
+The open plains, wide grasslands and temperate climate mean that the vegetation is never too thick to spot animals, and the weather is very seldom too inclement to venture out.

-- The Green Season is much quieter and calmer, giving you much more space and time to absorb the beauty of the rain-replenished landscape.
+- The low or Green Season (about November to March) is much quieter and calmer, giving you much more space and time to absorb the beauty of the rain-replenished landscape.

 "Rangers were amazing with their knowledge"